How to Build Your Self-Awareness in the Boardroom

 The more time I spend in the boardroom, the more obvious it becomes about what separates a good leader from a great leader.

 What else I have noticed is that very few people are consciously aware of who they are; what their values are, their beliefs, their personal preferences and tendencies, and how these play out through their behaviours and how they talk to others.
 Collectively this is called self-awareness.

 Low self-awareness shows through behaviours such as letting your emotions control your actions (for example, overreacting to minor events), not having empathy (e.g. saying something that is offensive or upsetting to another person), and struggling to reach desired outcomes (e.g. no one is backing your ideas or suggestions).

-On the other hand, high self-awareness allows you to identify your self-defeating actions, recognise the effect what you say and your tone of voice has on others, know your areas of strength and areas for improvement, and understand how best to motivate and inspire others.
+On the other hand, high self-awareness allows you to identify your self-defeating actions, recognise the effect of what you say and your tone of voice has on others, know your areas of strength and areas for improvement, and understand how best to motivate and inspire others.

 If you feel that you don’t have self-awareness, you can take steps to start building it.
-As a side note, if you think you don’t have self-awareness, you are actually starting to develop it.
+As a side note, if you think you don’t have self-awareness, you are actually probably starting to develop it.

 Building Your Self-Awareness

 Here are some ways in which you can build self-awareness for the boardroom: